BrightstarDB/BrightstarDB/doc/src/Developer_Quick_Start.rst

 A context is a manager for objects in a store.
 It provides an entry point for running LINQ queries and creating new objects.
 The context and implementing classes are automatically generated from the interface definitions.
-To create a context, right click on the MyEntityContext.tt file and select "Run custom tool".
+To create a context, right click on the MyEntityContext.tt file and select 'Run custom tool'.
 This updates the MyEntityContext.cs to contain the context class and also classes that implement the specified interfaces.

 .. note::